Facilities and Activities

 Backbone Lake is an impoundment of the Maquoketa River created by the CCC.
 Recreation on the lake includes swimming, boating, fishing and a concession stand for refreshments.
 A boat ramp is located near the southwest end of the lake.
 Motors are limited to electric only.
 A boathouse for renting boats, a swimming beach and concession stand are located near the southeast end of the lake.
 Anglers casting their lines in the lake may catch a variety of fish such as bass and catfish.

 Backbone is well known for trout fishing in its cold, clear, quick-flowing stream.
 Richmond Springs, the source that feeds the stream, pumps out over 2,000 gallons per minute and is located near the north end of the park.
-Anglers can explore the stream through a variety of shady and easy accessible trails, portions of which are paved.
+Anglers can explore the stream through a variety of shady and easy accessible trails.
+A 600 foot ADA concrete sidwalk and concrete ADA parking lot along the trout stream provides easy accessibility to the stream and for fishing.

 Climbers and rappellers will find many challenging cliffs of rugged dolomite limestone throughout the park.
 The most popular rock escarpments to climb are located near the Backbone Trail.
 Climbers and rappellers must register at the park office.